nemac/high-tide-flooding-widget/README.md

 # jQuery Tidal Stations Widget

 This widget displays a timeline of high-tide flooding with historical observations from 1950-2016, and modeled projections from 2000-2100.
-The data are from Billy Sweet at NOAA; see also Sweet and Park (2014).
+The included data is from Billy Sweet at NOAA; see also Sweet and Park (2014).

 ## Files needed for deployment
 - tidalstationswidget.js (the widget code)